LosFuzzys/losfuzzys.github.io/_drafts/2018-06-26-googlectf-dogestore.md

 the XOR between two adjacent letter bytes. (adjacent in this context means located in adjacent `Unit`s)

-For recovering the XOR between count bytes, a few more hashes are neccessary:
+For recovering the XOR between count bytes, a few more hashes are necessary:

 ### Recovering the Count XOR